 “missed abortion” or “missed miscarriage” is when the pregnancy stops developing but the body doesn’t expel the tissue.
 This is seen mostly when a person goes to get a dating sonogram and there is no heartbeat.
 The person may think they are ten weeks but the fetus dates younger like 7 weeks.
 This is because the fetus stopped growing at 7 weeks without the person knowing.
 There can be brown discharge, but a lot of the time there are no symptoms.
 There are a few reasons, and sub categories within a missed miscarriage, but for the sake of simplicity we will just cover the broad term “missed miscarriage”.

-Threatened miscarriage– when the body is starting to show signs they might miscarry. lower abdominal pain, light bleeding, but the cervix is closed.
+Threatened miscarriage– when the body is starting to show signs they might miscarry they may experience-abdominal pain, light bleeding, but the cervix is closed.
 There are two outcomes usually.
 They either continue to carry the pregnancy with no issues, or miscarry.
-Unfortunately there isn’t anything that anyone can really do.
+Unfortunately there aren’t a lot that anyone can really do (herbs are a possibility but require experience).
 However it isn’t uncommon for people to spot, during the early days of pregnancy.

 An ectopic pregnancy is when a pregnancy grows outside of the uterus.
 This can be life threatening and usually isnt caught until it ruptures and the person needs emergency surgery to remove the tissue.
 If someone is dealing with an ectopic pregnancy then seeking medical care is important.
 The management for ectopic pregnancies is surgery or an injection of Methotrexate and someone to monitor blood HCG levels.
 Unfortunately the symptoms of an ectopic pregnancy are tricky because they range from a missed period and being asymptomatic, to painful stabbing pain in the stomach, or side, and flu like symptoms.